Clear and Simple

-Where there is no legal expense insurance and no fixed fee agreement in place, it may be possible to enter into a Damages Based Agreement (DBA) with us whereby you agree to pay 35% of the damages you win (or the settlement reached) plus payment of any disbursements incurred on your behalf which may include VAT at 20%.
+Where there is no legal expense insurance and no fixed fee agreement in place, it may be possible to enter into a Damages Based Agreement (DBA) with us whereby you agree to pay 35% of the damages you win (or the settlement reached) plus payment of any disbursements incurred on your behalf.
 A DBA will protect you from having to pay legal fees in the event you do not win or successfully settle your claim.
-Where it is necessary to assess the viability of a case before determining the suitability of a DBA as a funding method, we will aim to do so within 10 working days for a pre-agreed fixed fee ranging from £100.00 to £750.00 plus VAT at 20%.
+Where it is necessary to assess the viability of a case before determining the suitability of a DBA as a funding method, we will aim to do so within 10 working days.
 We will of course explain all the options available to you to ensure complete transparency from the outset.

 Disbursements are costs relating to your matter that are essentially payable to third parties such as counsel or medical fees.
 We handle the payment of disbursements on your behalf to ensure a smoother process.

 Counsel fees (where applicable. i.e. if it is necessary to appoint Counsel to attend a Tribunal Hearing) will vary based on the experience of the advocate and amount of preparation involved.
-Generally, we would estimate fees to be between £500.00 and £1,500 (excluding VAT at 20%).
+Generally, we would estimate fees to be between £500.00 and £1,500 (excluding VAT).

 Travel & Accommodation may be payable depending on which Tribunal venue your hearing is listed for and how many days it is listed for.
-Travel costs will be the cost of a return train fare from Chesterfield/Sheffield to the Tribunal venue and accommodation will usually cost in the region of £70-£100 per night inclusive of VAT at 20%.
+Travel costs will be the cost of a return train fare from Chesterfield/Sheffield to the Tribunal venue and accommodation will usually cost in the region of £70-£100 per night.